 We fell deeply in love with Coquimbo, with its colourful and mismatched houses all clinging to the rocky mountainside and rolling down towards the coastline.

-A hub for some of Chile’s best beaches and water sports, short city hikes, the freshest fish you will taste, and other gastronomical delights, we would place this high on the list of ‘things to do in La Serena’ especially since it a day visit is doable.
+A hub for some of Chile’s best beaches and water sports, short city hikes, the freshest fish you will taste, and other gastronomical delights, we would place this high on the list of ‘things to do in La Serena’ especially since a day visit is doable.
 However, we also suggest spending at least a night to fully embrace the nightlife also.

 How To Get To Coquimbo:

 A beautiful beach stroll, a sunny cycle or a simple bus ride, it is too easy to reach Coquimbo from La Serena city.